 - Longer lasting: Gets more shots (380 versus 340) out of a single battery charge.

 - More modern: Was introduced somewhat (5 months) more recently.

-The review scores listed above should be treated with care, though.
-The assessments were made in relation to similar cameras of the same technological generation.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
-Also, please note that some of the review sites have changed their methodology and reporting over time.
+The above review scores should be interpreted with care, though.
+The ratings are only valid when referring to cameras in the same category and of the same age.
+Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
+Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.